When Winter Comes Howling In (Part 3)

 There are myriad tips & tricks to weather the cold a little better while painting.
 Please be aware, painting in extreme cold is much more dangerous than painting in extreme heat.
 Sitting still for the long periods of time required to paint helps you stay cool on hot days, but that is exactly what you want to avoid in the cold- even above freezing temperatures!
 The following tips are more appropriate for painting in an unheated studio or out on your porch than on a mountaintop.
 Please read guides on proper clothing & safety equipment before painting en plein air (fancy art term for outside) in cold weather.

-3. Give your paintings lots of support.
+Give your paintings lots of support.
 The water can freeze as it dries on the page, which can crack if your paper is bowed or bent.
-The adhesive in tape can fail at low temperatures, consider using binder clips.
+The adhesive in tape can fail at low temperatures, so consider using binder clips or a watercolor pad instead.

 ‘Art differently’ may not be my favorite tactic, but it is a tactic.
 Pencil, charcoal, alcohol-based markers, & oil paints will all work better at lower temperatures than watercolors will.